nm1ll/stat-mtl/README.md

 The folder "Model - best performance subsets" contains best performance subsets algorithm which is a two-step multi-task model as described in Chapter 4.
 It is implemented using "doParallel" R package, so there is no need for Slurm cluster.
 There are several slightly different versions; the differences can be found in code descriptions.

+## Task diagnostics

+The task diagnostics procedures described in Chapter 6 are available in the folder "Task diagnostics"

 ## ILEA schools data splits

 The folder "Dataset creation - ILEA data" contains ILEA schools data that was used in my dissertation.
 For reference, the original dataset can be found at: